12 Aug What #DonaldTrump Can (and shouldn’t) Teach You About #Leadership

 Know the line between Trumpism and directness.

 It’s ok to be direct.
 It’s not ok to be offensive.
 There is nothing wrong with being direct, to the point, and being a little edgey – but be respectful.
 Pushing boundaries is often how we evolve as a society – and organizationally.
 But there is word out there that balances it out – it’s called diplomacy.
-And calling Mexicans rapists and murderers and calling Elizabeth Warren Pocahontas not diplomacy.
+And calling Mexicans rapists and murderers and saying that Megyn Kelly was hormonal is not diplomacy.
 In order to get people to listen (and follow) – you need to find a balance between standing your ground and being diplomatic.
 You need to find a balance of being direct yet respectful.

-Don’t call women Pocahontas.
+Don’t call Mexicans rapists and murderers.
 (Actually – don’t stereotype period)

 Share your vision, not the rhetoric.

 Good leaders share their vision of the future – where they see the team going and how ‘we’ can get there together.
-They don’t set up scape goats and fall guys.
-They don’t withold information from their staff.
-Hurling nasty names is rhetoric, not a vision.
-Rhetoric will get you headlines, it may get you followers, but only until someone better comes along.
+Calling Megyn Kelly hormonal and Rosie O’Donnell nasty names is rhetoric, not a vision.
+Rhetoric will get you headlines, not followers.
 Share what you envision as the end game.
 Why is this necessary?
 How will people benefit?
 What is the best way to solve the problem?
 How can your followers help?
 And then obtain feedback about your vision and adjust as needed.
-Despite the title – leadership is not a one person show.

 But it all starts at the top.